manasa7958/Projects/ps4a/Readme-ps4.md

 ### Extra Credit
 Anything special you did.
 This is required to earn bonus points.

+### Change (PSXc)
+Previously I lost a lot of points on my ps4a project because the make command did not do anything.
+This is because all was not my first rule inside my Makefile.
+Hence, the only way to produce the output was to manually type make all in the terminal.
+To improve the project I added this line .PHONY: all clean lint into my Makefile which ensures that all is indeed my first rule and hence, the command make will compile all of the files.
+In addition, to tweaking my Makefile I also did the extra credit for ps4a by adding a turn counter.

 ## Acknowledgements
 https://www.sfml-dev.org/documentation/3.0.0/ - referred to the documentation for SFMl when writing functions.